DifolderyXXL/DI.ConsoleMouseInput/README.md

 ## WinApi Module

 Provides you with **`window api`**:
-* Window handle
+* Window handle.
-* Global cursor position
+* Global cursor position.
-* Window rect
+* Window rect.
-* Client window rect (console content rect)
+* Client window rect (console content rect).

 Provides you with **`console api`**:
-* Console window handle
+* Console window handle.
-* Console window information ( offsets, win size, content size )
+* Console window information ( offsets, win size, content size ).
-* Font used by the console
+* Font used by the console.

 # Here is an example of using this lib